 Live as if you were to die tomorrow.
 Learn as if you were to live forever. – Mahatma Gandhi

 3. Make sure you get it right.

-If you are not sure of some subject – just ask for an explanation.
-Yes, I know, there are pretty darn annoying people out there who wouldn’t mind to rub it in your face that you didn’t know something for sure, that may have been obvious for them.
+If you are not sure about a subject – just ask for an explanation.
+Yes, I know, there are plenty of people out there who wouldn’t mind to rub it in your face that you don’t know something that may be obvious to them.
 So what?!
 Take a look at point 2 and get on with it.
 Clarify.
-Learn new no matter what other may think.
-You learn, you develop yourself as a person – that’s the only thing that matters.
+Learn new things no matter what others might think.
+You learn you develop yourself as a person – that’s the only thing that matters.

 Waiting is painful.
 Forgetting is painful.
 But not knowing which to do is the worse kind of suffering. – Paulo Coelho

 Ever wanted to try street dance, step, Bikram yoga or any other fun active stuff?
 Do it now.
 You know better than me – a healthy body possesses a healthy soul.
 Beautiful reflection in the mirror is another self-esteem booster that we cannot deny.